swvanbuuren/debos-rpi4/README.md

 In order to save build time, the `base-pack.yaml` recipe is prebuilt and stored in a compressed archive.
 By default, the standard build is configured to extract and use build results from this archive.
 This is controlled using the variable `unpack`.

-You also might want to overrid the `firmware-version` variable, since it's likely that a new firmware was released since the last time this repository was updated.
+You also might want to override the `firmware-version` variable, since it's likely that a new firmware was released since the last time this repository was updated.